bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

    "inputs*","IOstream","The specification for the inputs of a module" "outputs*","IOstream", "The specification for the outputs of a module" "module-type*","String", "The type of a module.
 One of [input-streaming, output-streaming,         batch-streaming, regular-streaming]"
-   "Engine-name*", "String", "The name of the computing core of a module" "engine-version*", "String", "The version of the computing core of a module" "validator-class*", "String", "The absolute path to class that is responsible for a validation of launch options" "executor-class*", "String", "The absolute path to class that is responsible for a running of module"
+   "engine-name*", "String", "The name of the computing core of a module" "engine-version*", "String", "The version of the computing core of a module" "validator-class*", "String", "The absolute path to class that is responsible for a validation of launch options" "executor-class*", "String", "The absolute path to class that is responsible for a running of module"